hlmshtj-dan/Simulation-Power/docs/05_Python.md

     return pd.concat(client.gather(client.compute(sims))).reset_index().rename(columns={'index':'term'})
 ```

-If we call parameter_search() it will return a single replication of simulations for each combination of parameter values in pgrid.
+If we call parameter_search(), it will return a single replication of simulations for each combination of parameter values in pgrid.

 ```python